The Recs: Outdoor Music Venues in NYC

 Forest Hills Stadium

 Some of the most important names in music and tennis history have performed at Forest Hills Stadium.
-Whether it was The Beatles or Arthur Ashe, Diana Ross or Billie Jean King, Frank Sinatra or Chris Evert (and oh so many more), this Neoclassical arena was a prestigious center stage and court.
+Whether it was The Beatles or Arthur Ashe, Diana Ross or Billie Jean King, Frank Sinatra or Chris Evert (and oh so many others), this Neoclassical arena was a prestigious center stage — and court.
 Eagle-eyed cinephiles also might recognize the setting from scenes in Alfred Hitchcock’s Strangers on a Train or Wes Anderson’s The Royal Tenenbaums, the latter immortalized by a plaque and pair of sneakers hanging on one of the stadium’s many stone pillars.

 Flushing Meadows Corona Park

 The largest park in Queens — number four by size in all of NYC — has a whole lot going on across its nearly 900 acres.
-It’s home to the New York Mets and tennis’ U.S. Open, the Queens Museum, the Queens Zoo, and the New York Hall of Science.
+It’s home to the New York Mets and tennis’s U.S. Open, the Queens Museum, the Queens Zoo, and the New York Hall of Science.
 Flushing Meadows was also the site of the 1939 and 1964 World’s Fairs, still bearing the iconic Unisphere and New York State Pavilion to prove it.
 Cuisine-minded New Yorkers adore the park this time of year for the equally spirited and delicious Queens Night Market.